andrew/ultimate-awesome/README.md

 - [awesome-dapr](https://github.com/mstrYoda/awesome-dapr) - A cruated list of awesome Dapr application runtime related tools.
 - [awesome-large-search-models](https://github.com/wu-zongyu/awesome-large-search-models) - Awesome-Large-Search-Models is a collection of papers and resources (Methods, Datasets and other resources) about search-oriented large reasoning models (Large search models).
 Awesome Large Search Models.
 Agentic Search.
 - [awesome-ai-newsletters](https://github.com/alternbits/awesome-ai-newsletters) - A curated list of top best AI Related Newsletters and ai agents newsletters.
+- [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [Awesome-Reasoning-Economy-Papers](https://github.com/DevoAllen/Awesome-Reasoning-Economy-Papers) - Harnessing the Reasoning Economy: A Survey of Efficient Reasoning for Large Language Models.